spreadshirt/erb-hiera-generator/README.md

 Ruby script to use Puppets erb/hiera features without the need to have puppet installed.

+It can `puppet apply --hiera_config hiera.yaml --execute "file {'/tmp/oops': content => template('$PWD/my-template.erb')}"`
+and commands similar to it.

+We use it at Spreadshirt to generate Kubernetes configuration for different environments, including secrets from a credentials store.

 ## Preparation

 We suggest to use erb-hiera-generator with docker to avoid dependency problems on your local machine.